 I'd love to run a film festival where all the films being screened ... are my own (preferably with an audience in attendance) - yes I can see it now, welcome to ...
 Dagfest!

 I think every short film maker has a desire to make a feature film one day and I'm no different.
-How awesome would it be to see a DVD of a film that I made on the shelves in JB Hi-Fi!
+How awesome would it be to see a DVD of a film I've made on the shelves in JB Hi-Fi!
 Even better would be a cinema release!!!
-Well in a way I'm half way there 'cause I've written the screenplay!
+Well in a way I'm half way there 'cause I've at least written the screenplay!

-I'd love to see DMFilms have a Wikipedia entry that someone else has created, though currently I'm not cool enough for that just yet.
+I'd love to to have a Wikipedia entry which someone else has created, though currently I'm not cool enough for that just yet.

 |Friends||Fortunately I've been blessed with having